Amen Wardy’s Incredibly Addictive Spicy Sweet Jalapeño Slices

-- Place pan on a flat work surface.
-Using a thin knife or offset spatula, loosen sides of cheesecake from pan.
-Release springform clasp and remove ring.
+- Place the pan on a flat work surface.
+Using a thin knife or offset spatula, loosen the sides of cheesecake from the pan.
+Release spring form clasp and remove ring.
 Using a large offset spatula, loosen cake from bottom of pan and transfer to a large, flat serving plate.

 - To slice: Run a large, sharp knife under hot water before cutting.
 Garnish with sliced Spicy Jazzy Jalapeños.

 - To store: Cover cake with plastic wrap and refrigerate up to 1 week, or freeze up to 1 month.